 Buying a house is an exciting investment, but where do you start?
 For first-time homebuyers especially, the process can seem complicated (and even a little scary).
 But don’t worry!
 If you do your homework and prepare, you’ll have the keys to your new home in no time.

 Let’s talk through four helpful tips for every first-time homebuyer.

-Your lender is going to check a few factors, and your FICO® credit score is one of the most important.
+Your lender is going to check a few factors ("First time homebuyer checklist"), and your FICO® credit score is one of the most important.
 But what is your credit score?
 It’s a number ranging from 300 to 850 that sums up your credit history, which includes your payment history, outstanding balances, length of credit history, types of credit used, and the number of credit inquiries.

 Why does your credit score matter?
 Your credit score shows your lender your credit worthiness and the risk of lending to you.
 It may also affect your interest rate and loan type, too.
 Basically, the higher your credit score, the better.
 Don’t know your credit score?
 You can pull it for free once a year on annualcreditreport.com.